bbcb/bbcb.github.io/Donate.md

 In August, we have received a donation of €200, but the donor has not indicated whether his name may be disclosed \- we send thanks to him anyway\.

-In September, we have received another €100 one\-time donation; gratefull to the donor\.
+In September, we have received another €100 one\-time donation\.